submariner-io/submariner-website/src/content/community/releases/_index.en.md

   and joined clusters to the corresponding version of Submariner.
 * The `subctl diagnose` command has been enhanced to check for potential firewall issues that may be blocking ESP traffic and will provide an appropriate error message.
+* Fixed an issue with Service Discovery where a remote cluster's service was inaccessible after recreating its local namespace.

 ## v0.14.5